renatoathaydes/Automaton/docs/running-scripts.md

 TextField field = sfxer[ TextField.class ]
 ```

-You can also call any static methods from the following classes:
+You can also call any static methods or constants from the following classes:

   * `org.junit.Assert`
   * `org.hamcrest.CoreMatchers`
   * `com.athaydes.automaton.assertion.AutomatonMatcher`
   * `com.athaydes.automaton.SwingUtil`
+  * `com.athaydes.automaton.Speed`

 The following is a valid example of an AScript: